What’s the Difference Between an Endodontist and a Dentist?

 An endodontist is a dental specialist that only treats the inside of the tooth, particularly the dental pulp and root canal systems.
 While all endodontists are dentists, fewer than 3% of dentists are endodontists.
 Becoming one requires an extra 2–3 years of specialized training after dental school.
 This training equips endodontists with the skills they need to handle complex procedures like root canals.

 Knowing the differences between these kinds of dental professionals helps you make better decisions about your oral health.
-Let’s break down the endodontist vs dentist comparison, looking at how they contrast in training, treatment approaches, technology use, and success rates.
+Let’s break down the endodontist vs dentist comparison, looking at how they contrast in training, treatment approaches, technology use, and outcomes.

 How Education and Training Paths Differ Between Dentists and Endodontists